-Sociology - 303

-This is an elective class that is designed to offer insight into our complex and dynamic social environment.
+Sociology - 304 Students who take this cours around them.
+Some of the t conformity, deviance, and so This is an elective class that is designed to offer insight into our complex and dynamic social environment.
 Students who take this course will look not only into themselves, but also into their classmates and the world around them.
 Some of the topics include socialization and the nature of culture (both locally and globally), conformity, deviance, and social stratification.
 This course will also include selected social problems like prejudice, discrimination, gender roles, crime, and poverty.
+Grade: 9,10,11,12 Length: Semester Prerequisite: None Credit: 0.50

-American History - 304
+American History - 305